-- 5.4.1.
-Currently, there are no Codes of Practice for controlling noise from MUGAs. - 5.4.2.
-Planning applications for such facilities can give rise to a range of amenity concerns, especially noise, particularly where they are proposed in residential neighbourhoods.
+- 5.4.1 Currently, there are no Codes of Practice for controlling noise from MUGAs. - 5.4.2 Planning applications for such facilities can give rise to a range of amenity concerns, especially noise, particularly where they are proposed in residential neighbourhoods.
 Noise impacts from MUGAs can vary depending on a number of factors including the hours of operation, location, design, size of the facility, the level of use, appropriate maintenance and location of spectators.
 Consequently, early guidance should be sought from the LPA.
-It's recommended that a Noise Management Plan is submitted with planning applications for MUGAs, covering issues such as hours and days of use, community liaison, complaints procedures, student briefings and preventing unauthorised use. - 5.4.3.
-On flat terrain sites, landscaping, mounding and noise barriers can be used to mitigate noise breakout and floodlight spillage. - 5.4.4.
-In noise sensitive locations, the materials chosen and the design should be strongly influenced by noise reduction considerations.
-Fences should be fixed to support posts to prevent excessive movement of fencing, and rubber damping pads should be included as good acoustic design. - 5.4.5.
-Consideration of the above points is vital as controlling noise levels from the use of such developments can be difficult.
+It's recommended that a Noise Management Plan is submitted with planning applications for MUGAs, covering issues such as hours and days of use, community liaison, complaints procedures, student briefings and preventing unauthorised use. - 5.4.3 On flat terrain sites, landscaping, mounding and noise barriers can be used to mitigate noise breakout and floodlight spillage. - 5.4.4 In noise sensitive locations, the materials chosen and the design should be strongly influenced by noise reduction considerations.
+Fences should be fixed to support posts to prevent excessive movement of fencing, and rubber damping pads should be included as good acoustic design. - 5.4.5 Consideration of the above points is vital as controlling noise levels from the use of such developments can be difficult.
 It is therefore important to provide as much information of the proposed use and expected noise impact on the neighbouring noise sensitive premises (both indoors and outdoors).
-Short and long term L{Aeq}, L{Afmax}, L{A90} and L{A10} would be appropriate indices for this purpose. - 5.4.6.
-Sport England guide "Making a planning application A guide for sports clubs" contains general information on making a planning application.
+Short and long term LAeq, LAfmax, LA90 and LA10 would be appropriate indices for this purpose. - 5.4.6 Sport England guide "Making a planning application A guide for sports community clubs (2020)" contains general information on making a planning application.
 It also produces a specific guide for the design, specification and construction of MUGAs.
-These are available from the Sport England's website: https://www.sportengland.org.
+The "Artificial Grass Pitch Acoustics" guide (2015) is also a useful document.
+These are available from the Sport England's website.